melopero/Melopero_SAM-M8Q/README.md

 If the lenght and the payload are not specified a polling message (with no payload, used to poll messages and data) is created and returned.

 ## Example
-The following example, will write to a file the result of navigation solution every 5 seconds for 25 minutes.
+The following example, will write to a file the coordinates and time of the device every 5 seconds for 25 minutes.
 ```python
 import SAM_M8Q
 import ubx